 BOTANICAL PRINT Kohler 8×10 Botanical Art Print 54 Beautiful Pink Crocus Meadow Saffron

-In the Middle Ages families supplemented their income by harvesting Saffron.
+In the Middle Ages, families supplemented their income by harvesting Saffron.
 Saffron Crocuses in Germany bloom in October, coincidentally at the end of the harvest season.
-During those two weeks, families would gather as many flowers as possible, then they would spend evenings sitting around the table carefully gathering those precious threads of saffron for sale.
-(Every bit was precious, but almost certainly, a very small amount would end up in the cake or the sauce.)
+During those two weeks, families would gather as many flowers as possible, then spend evenings sitting around the table carefully gathering those precious threads of Saffron for sale.
+Every bit was precious, but almost certainly, a very small amount would end up in the cake or the sauce.

 Even today, this “Red Gold” is all harvested by hand.